idiazroncero/huesos/src/components/navigation/menu/README.md

 ### Menu configuration

-You can config the `$menu-padding` of every menu item.
-Use `$menu-kill-links` to kill all links (defaults to true).
+You can config the `$menu-x-padding` to set the menu item padding on left and right. `$menu-kill-links` to kill all links (defaults to true).

+Set a `$menu-background-color` to set a global background, or set it to false to define it yourself.

+`$menu-font-size` is by default set to `$nav-font-size`, but is exposed on a different variable so you can override it.
+Be aware that some vertical rhythm units are hardcoded and the menu won't support huge font sizes.

 ### Menu color

 In past editions of Huesos we tried to devise a way to handle background-color for the menu.
 We set a `$menu-background-color` and a `$menu-color-ratio` to derive shades from.

-__It was senseless.__ This menu can descend up to the third level and can have a lot of color strategies (involving contrasts, backgrounds, borders) on each level.
-Our default and very basic solution would surely need to be overriden 90% of the time, generating more bloat and unneeded CSS.
+__It was pointless.__ A menu can descend many leves and it can have tons of color strategies (involving contrasts, backgrounds, borders) on each level.
+Our solution would surely need to be overriden 90% of the time, generating more bloat and unneeded CSS.

 We decided instead to go for a __minimum viable menu__.
 We only put a white background-color (it is needed to avoid transparency on nested levels) and let you freely decide how to style your own menu. __We only provide functionality, not appearance__